DirectCourse provides access to hours of training.

 Free and low-cost options

-The following people may access DirectCourse accounts for free:
+The following people and organizations may access DirectCourse accounts for free:

 People with disabilities and their families